-Student loan programs provide long-term, low-interest loans for students.
-Students must enroll at least half-time (4.5 graduate hours) each term in order to qualify.
-All loans must be repaid.
+Student loan programs provide long-term, low-interest loans for students and/or parents.
+Students must be degree-seeking and enrolled at least half-time (4.5 graduate hours) each term to qualify for federal loans.
+Not all students are eligible to borrow from all loan programs.
+Auburn Montgomery offers several types of loans: